Lapotor/cover-display/README.md

-# cover-display
+# Cover Display
-A JavaScript Cover Display based on iTunes
+A JavaScript Cover Display based on the last.fm API

+## License
+Is work is Licensed under the MIT License